Phildeoner/React-Portfolio/README.md

 # React-Portfolio
-My Portfolio built with React and tailwind
+My Portfolio built with React and tailwind CSS